sand-worm-labs/docs/docs/ast-builder/functions/others/null-handling.md

 # Null Handling

 In some cases, you may need to handle `NULL` values in your database.
-GlueSQL provides a function called `ifnull` to handle these cases.
+WormSQL provides a function called `ifnull` to handle these cases.

 ## IFNULL - ifnull